Preparing for interviews

 Format of the interview

-If you apply to St Catharine's and are on course to achieve the appropriate grades, you will probably be called for interview – in recent years, we are the only Cambridge college to have interviewed more than 90% of our applicants.
+If you apply to St Catharine's and are on course to achieve the appropriate grades, you will probably be called for interview – in recent years, we have interviewed more our our applicants than any other college.
 You will normally have two interviews, each of about 25-30 minutes, although arrangements may differ slightly in some subjects.
 We try to schedule the interviews so that they run consecutively and so that you will only need to visit Cambridge for one day, rather than stay overnight.

 Candidates in some essay-based subjects may have been asked for examples of their work in advance; this will have been read by the interviewer(s) and might form the basis for part of the discussion.
-Written tests are a part of the process in some subjects, and you may well be asked to solve problems or discuss unseen texts during the interview.
+You may well be asked to solve problems or discuss unseen texts during the interview.

 Most subject interviews will involve technical, specific discussions of subject-related topics.
 A number might also incorporate other components, and details of these are given under each subject's admissions page.
-We will inform you in writing when you are called for interview if there are any particular instructions (e.g. if we wish you to send in some work in advance, or if we wish you to read something before the interview).
+We will inform you in writing when you are called for interview if there are any particular instructions (e.g. if we wish you to read something before the interview).

 On the day of the interview, please come first to the Porters’ Lodge at the front of the college, where you will be welcomed and given instructions about where to go.
-The porters will tell you the location of rooms for you to relax or prepare for your interviews, and you can also ask them precisely where your interviewers’ rooms are, too.
+You will be told the location of rooms for you to relax or prepare for your interviews, and you can also ask where your interviewers’ rooms are, too.
 If there is anything you need to know, just ask.

 Give yourself lots of time to get to St Catharine’s, but if your travel plans go awry and you are running late for your interview, please do not panic.
 We will do our best to accommodate you, but we can do this better if you warn us as soon as possible – phone the porters on 01223 338 300.